TheVikkodamus/White-Box-Dungeon_Adventures/homebrew/optional_class.md

 ## Thief

-Cunning scoundrels who bypass traps, pick locks, and refuse to fight fair in combat.
+Cunning scoundrels who bypass traps, pick locks, and refuse to fight fair in combat when the opponent least expects it.

 ### Table for Thief Advancement
 |Level|XP|HD|AB|SV|TS|